Zhangyudan0208/ml-bigdata-justice-iam/README.md

 - **4.3 MODERATE Urbanization Scenario**
 - **4.4 SSP-4 Scenario**

-Each subfolder contains the RMSE results comparing urbanization projections from Hierarchical Clustering, DTW Clustering, and Hybrid DR-MOO methods, as well as projections from Jian & O'Neill and Chen et al., against historical urbanization data from the World Bank.
+Each subfolder contains the RMSE results comparing urbanization projections from Hierarchical Clustering, DTW Clustering, and MOO methods, as well as projections from Jian & O'Neill and Chen et al., against historical urbanization data from the World Bank.

 ---